 What Eats Crickets?

 Crickets have many predators, which is all thanks to the inability of these insects to actively launch defensive tactics against their potential predators.
 Examples of organisms that rely on crickets for food include salamanders, armadillos, spiders, turtles, tortoises, frogs, and some lizards.

 Where Do Crickets Get the Required Nutrients?

 Crickets need both salt and protein in their diet.
 In the wild, crickets ingest soil soaked in animal’s urine as one of the salt sources.
-When there is deprivation of protein and salt, crickets avidly eat each other and exhibit cannibalistic behavior.
+When there is a deprivation of protein and salt, crickets avidly eat each other and exhibit cannibalistic behavior.
 Typically, crickets predate on wounded and weak members of their own species.